 Seal: The official state seal features a likeness of President George Washington adapted in 1967 by graphic designer Richard Nelms from the famous Gilbert Stuart portrait.
 The first version of the seal was created quickly in 1889 by jeweler George Talcott, who placed a postage stamp bearing Washington's picture inside two rings traced from an ink bottle and a silver dollar.
 Talcott's brothers then wrote "Great Seal of the State of Washington 1889" between the two circles, and cut a die for printing.

 Flag: Washington adopted its official flag, featuring the State Seal on a green background, in 1923.

 Nickname (Unofficial): The phrase "The Evergreen State" appears on Washington license plates, as well as in numerous official and unofficial uses, but it has never been formally adopted.
 Historian and journalist C. T. Conover is credited with coining the phrase.

 Song: Washington's official anthem is the highly forgettable ditty, "Washington, My Home," with lyrics by Helen Davis and music by Stuart Churchill.
-Adopted in 1959, the song succeeded the unofficial anthem "Washington Beloved," penned by University of Washington professor Edmund Meany and scored by Reginald de Koven.
+Adopted in 1959, the song succeeded the unofficial anthem "Washington Beloved," penned by University of Washington professor Edmond Meany and scored by Reginald de Koven.
 Alas, a campaign to substitute the rock classic "Louie Louie" (first popularized by the Tacoma-based band, The Wailers) failed in the 1980s.